John C. Calhoun (March 18, 1782 – March 31, 1850) -American statesman and political theorist from Abbeville, South Carolina.

 Dr. Clyde N. Wilson, perhaps the foremost scholar of Calhoun of our time says of the man:

 “Calhoun was a major figure very near the pinnacle of American statecraft for forty years.
 His influence, though never dominant, even in the South, was Union-wide.
 It was largely moral and intellectual and extended to many more subjects than the sectional conflict.
 Which is why ambitious politicians of all parties hated him and attempted to reduce his standing by cheap ridicule which some historians continue to retail.
 Several writers have put forth the proposition that a statesman differs from a politician in that a statesman perceives the long-range consequences of actions, lays out for a society its real alternatives, and, though he usually goes unheard, warns of future dangers.
 By this rule, Calhoun was indeed a statesman.
-All politicians and many historians imagine than nothing exists higher than a politician.”
+All politicians and many historians imagine that nothing exists higher than a politician.”

 See more about John C. Calhoun